Stackclash/5e-vault/5. Mechanics/Rules/Variant Rules/Tool Proficiencies (XGE).md

 ### Musical Instruments

-Proficiency with a musical instrument indicates you are familiar with the techniques used to play it.
+Proficiency with a [[5.
+Mechanics/Items/Musical Instrument.md\|musical instrument]] indicates you are familiar with the techniques used to play it.
 You also have knowledge of some songs commonly performed with that instrument.

 #### History